JohnCoene/firebase/docs/guide/config.md

 This is necessary for every project that uses {firebase}; the package will, first, look for it in the working directory by default, second it will look for the environment variables.

-Now that you are set up head over to the
-[prebuilt UI page](/auth/ui) to learn how to sign up/in users with a neat prebuilt UI.